In this article

 MI paste is a milk-based topical paste prescribed by your dentist.
-It can help replenish calcium and phosphate lost to strengthen teeth and reduce white spots.
+This product can help replenish calcium and phosphate to strengthen teeth and reduce the appearance of white spots.

 Here are five ways to get rid of white spots on teeth in a dentist's office:

-Dental bonding is a cosmetic dental procedure that involves applying a custom-tinted composite resin to the teeth to cover imperfections and discoloration.
+Dental bonding is a cosmetic dental procedure.
+It involves applying a custom-tinted composite resin to the teeth to cover imperfections and discoloration.

 Bonding usually only takes one dental office appointment, and its results may last for several years.

-Using fluoride encourages the development of enamel on the teeth and helps prevent tooth decay.
+Fluoride encourages enamel remineralization and helps prevent tooth decay.